sivakornchong/hdb_project/README.md

 **Code:**

-Block 1 - Extract data, get features
+Block 1 - Extract data, get features.

 1. connect_api.py - Obtain information from the api on all the resale flats.
 Write to data_source.json 1a. create_mrt_list.py - create list of train stations from wikipedia table in MRT_from_wiki.csv.
 Write to mrt_list.json.